 There are 3 key routes to becoming a qualified coach, through the British Horse Society’s Equine Excellence Pathway , through the Coaching Certificate (endorsed by UKCC) equestrian qualifications which are detailed below and in the following links or via the Riding for the Disabled Association.
 For details of the RDA Coaching Pathway go to:- https://www.myrda.org.uk/runningyourgroup/coaching/

 Read our frequently asked questions here

-Our Member Bodies have a designated Coaching Development Officer who together form the Coaching Action Development Team (CDAT) which meets regularly.
+Our Member Bodies who deliver coaching have a designated Coaching Lead who together form the Coaching Action Development Team (CDAT) which meets regularly.

 CDAT is the National Source Group for Equestrian Coaching and is supported by UK Coaching.

 The term coaching refers to teaching, instructing, training and all methods of helping a rider or horse/rider partnership to improve.
 Coaching means 'coaching of rider' or 'coaching of horse/rider partnership'.
 The promotion of quality coaching is the privilege and responsibility of all organisations involved in our sport/industry.

 Our Coaching Framework and Equestrian Coaching Certificate qualifications (endorsed by UKCC) are built on the principles of Long Term Participant Development, for more information on Long Term Participant Development please click here.

 For further support on coach development or for information of the UK Coaching Framework please go to www.ukcoaching.org

 Coaching Certicificate information can be found on the following pages:

 The Youth Pathway Coaching Programme is a new programme from the British Equestrian Federation, funded by Sport England, that has been created in collaboration with the equestrian Olympic and Paralympic disciplines, designed to develop coaches currently working within the Youth Pathways, by giving them more insight into the holistic approach to athlete development that nurtures potential from a young age.